metazine/cs50/week1/mario/readme.md

 The first part of the problem was to get the do while loop working.
     I used the built in CS50 library to take input.
-    I had to reject any pyramid sizes larger than 7 and they could also not be negative.
+    I had to reject any pyramid sizes greater than 7 and less than 0.

 The next problem I had to solve was to draw the pyramid itself